Santhosh-Paramasivam/contact-ms/README.md

 This project was developed without using Javascript frameworks such as React.js or Express.js which simplify the development of web applications.

-The project helped me learn the internal workings of HTTP servers and manual DOM updation using vanilla Javascript, giving me a deeper understanding of web-development which aids me with efficient coding and seamless debugging.
+It helped me learn the internal workings of HTTP servers and manual DOM updation using vanilla Javascript, giving me a deeper understanding of web-development which has aided me with efficient coding and seamless debugging.

 ## Tech Stack